ARM-software/SCP-firmware/doc/code_rules.md

 early in the runtime phase based on configuration data or hardware detection.
 Allocated memory cannot be freed or reallocated.

-The framework provides an optional multi-threading runtime, contingent on a CMSIS-RTOS-based RTOS.
-Interaction with the RTOS happens exclusively through the framework.

 Static Analysis
 ---------------
 This project uses `cppcheck` to do a static analysis of the codebase for